ryanpfalz/azure-devops-testplans-playwright/README.md

 # Running end-to-end Playwright tests in Azure DevOps with Test Plans

-This sample codebase demonstrates how to
+This sample codebase demonstrates how to set up and run automated Playwright tests in Azure DevOps using Test Plans against a web application running on App Service in Azure.
 <br>
 This example should be viewed as a foundation for modification and expansion into more complex applications.

 ## Prerequisites

 -   [An Azure Subscription](https://azure.microsoft.com/en-us/free/) - for hosting cloud infrastructure
+-   [Azure DevOps with Test Plans licensing](https://azure.microsoft.com/en-us/products/devops/test-plans) - for managing and running automated tests
 -   [Az CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) - for deploying Azure infrastructure as code
 -   [.NET Core](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) - for web application and Playwright development